patrick-finke/mecs/README.md

 # => False
 ```

 Note that this does not make the entity id invalid.
 In fact, there is no way to invalidate a once valid id.
 In particular, there is no method to check if an entity is still 'alive'.
-If you need such behavior, visit the section about [useful patterns](#mecs-patterns).
+If you need such behavior, take a look at the [recipes](#recipes).

 #### 8. Viewing the archetype of an entity and all of its components using `scene.archetype(eid)` and `scene.components(eid)`.